MR-S92/PowerBI-SQL-Data-Analysis-Orion-Health-Insurance/README.md

 ## Introduction:

-Designed and implemented a comprehensive data analysis project to enhance proficiency in MySQL and Power BI skills.
-The project focused on analyzing member data for a health insurance provider, Orion Health Insurance.
-The process involved independently generating a relational database in MySQL.
-Subsequently, Power BI was used to develop interactive dashboards and visualizations, enabling meaningful insights into member demographics, enrollment trends, and policy related business decisions without relying on any external datasets.
+To sharpen my data analysis skills and tackle a real world challenge, I designed and carried out a detailed project centered on member data for Orion Health Insurance, a health insurance provider.
+My goal was to leverage my expertise in MySQL and Power BI to uncover valuable insights that could inform business decisions.

+I started by building a relational database in MySQL from scratch, giving me a solid foundation to store and organize the data.
+To ensure accuracy and consistency, I applied statistical methods and standardized processes to clean and refine the dataset crucial steps for producing reliable results.
+Then, using Power BI, I crafted interactive dashboards and visualizations that brought the data to life, revealing key patterns in member demographics, enrollment trends, and policy related decisions.

+This project wasn’t just about crunching numbers; it was about turning raw data into a clear story that could guide Orion Health’s future strategies.
+Through this work, I strengthened my abilities in database design, data standardization, and visualization while showing how data can drive smarter decision making.

 ## Statistical Methods
 Project implementation statistical methods are essential for summarizing data, uncovering patterns, and supporting decision-making.